 So I mentioned at the start about recording your discovery calls.
 And I’ll also come back to my first point about the importance of practice and rehearsal in refining our craft as salespeople.

-Running effective discovery calls is a tough skill to learn, and even I am a long way from perfect.
+Running an effective sales discovery call is a tough skill to learn, and even I am a long way from perfect.
 Regular coaching has proved to help sales people boost their revenue by 17%.
 Dynamic coaching has proved to improve win rates by 27%.
 The case for regular coaching cannot be argued with.